Jelenia Góra: Population

 The first written records from the mid-sixteenth century mention a population of approximately 3.5 thousand residents.
-In the late eighteenth and early nineteenth century, the population was about six thousand people, to rise up to about 20 thousand in the early twentieth century.
-The population of Hirschberg/Jelenia Gora in 1939 increased to over 35 thousand people and after World War II, the city had a population of 39 thousand residents, including more than 35 thousand Germans.
-During the period 1945–1947, the German population was mostly expelled from Jelenia Gora.
-After the creation of (voivodeship) Jelenia Góra province in 1975 and connection to the city surrounding towns, including Cieplice Śląskie-Zdrój, Population increased to 80 thousand.
+In the late eighteenth and early nineteenth century, the population was about 6,000 people, to rise up to about 20,000 in the early twentieth century.
+The population in 1939 increased to over 35,000.
+During World War II, the city's population skyrocketed, reaching 140,000, as Germany brought thousands of forced labourers and prisoners of war of various nationalities and due to an influx of refugees from German cities fleeing from Allied bombings.
+After the war, the city had a population of 39,000 residents, including more than 35,000 Germans.
+During the period 1945–1947, the German population was mostly expelled from Jelenia Góra in accordance with the Potsdam Agreement.
+After the creation of Jelenia Góra Voivodeship in 1975 and connection to the city surrounding towns, including Cieplice Śląskie-Zdrój, Population increased to 80 thousand.
 In subsequent years, the city's population grew, but mainly as a result of joining other nearby villages.
 The population rose to 93,570 inhabitants by 1996, but after the administrative reform in 1998 and the establishment of Lower Silesia voivodeship, the population of Jelenia Gora is steadily decreasing.
 By December 2004 it was only 87,643, and by June 2010 it had fallen to 84,306 people.
+As of 2022, the city's population is 75,794.

+Demographic

 Transmitter

 In 1957, a broadcasting station for mediumwave radio was inaugurated in Jelenia Góra at ul.
 Sudecka 55.
 Until 1967, it used a 47-metre-tall wooden tower, which may have been the only wooden radio tower built in Poland after 1945.
 In 1967 it was replaced by a 72-metre-tall steel mast.
 Since the shutdown of the medium wave transmitter in 1994, this mast has been used for FM broadcasting.